ebird/ebirdst/docs/reference/grid_sample.md

   coordinate system prior to sampling, and resolution should therefore be provided in units of meters.
 The temporal resolution should be in the native units of the time coordinate in the input data frame, typically it will be a number of days.
+Provide only the two spatial resolutions to perform spatial-only sampling.

 - jitter_grid: